-3.5 FINDING OF NO SIGNIFICANT EFFECTS
+3.4 FINDING OF NO SIGNIFICANT EFFECTS

-Finding of No Significant Effects Report Matrix Name of project Construction of New Residential Development at Elm Grove, Cavan, Co.
+Finding of No Significant Effects Report Matrix Name of project Change of Use of a Building at the Pullamore Business Park, Co.
 Cavan.
-Name and location of Natura 2000 site There are four Natura 2000 sites within 15km of the proposed development.
-The closest of these is the Lough Oughter and Associated Loughs SAC and this is 3km north-west of the application site.
-As there are no direct hydrological pathways, this distance is sufficient to ensure that no impacts will arise.
-Description of project A Proposed Residential Development Is the project directly connected with or necessary to the management of the site?
+Name and location of Natura 2000 site The works are 5.4km south-east of the Lough Oughter and Associated Loughs SAC and Lough Oughter Complex SPA.
+Description of project A Part VIII Development for Cavan County Council.
+Internal Works Only.
+Is the project directly connected with or necessary to the management of the site?
 No Are there other projects or plans that together with project being assessed could affect the site?
 No The Assessment of Significance of Effects Describe how the project is likely to affect the Natura 2000 site Having regard to the location, nature and scale of the proposed development, it is considered that there is no potential for significant effects either from the proposed development on its own or in combination with other plans and projects.
-Explain why these effects are not considered significant Not applicable as there is no potential for significant negative impacts Describe how the project is likely to affect species designated under Annex II of the Habitats Directive.
+Explain why these effects are not considered significant Not applicable as there is no potential for negative impacts Describe how the project is likely to affect species designated under Annex II of the Habitats Directive.
 No impacts likely Data Collected to Carry out the Assessment Who carried out the assessment Noreen McLoughlin, MSC, MCIEEM.
 Consultant Ecologist Sources of data NPWS, EPA, National Biodiversity Data Centre, Cavan County Council Level of assessment completed Stage1 Appropriate Assessment Screening Where can the full results of the assessment be accessed and viewed Full results included